 CG-4 German Equatorial Mount and Tripod .
 This is a full equatorial mount of good stability,

-and for a reasonable price as good telescope mounts go, but not likely the
+and for a reasonable price as good astronomical telescope mounts go, but not

-attachments, it can easily handle both my refractor telescopes and my compact
+telescope mount can easily handle either of my refractor telescopes or my

-scope to play with, it'll be easy to add an attachment to carry that telescope
+another small scope to play with, it'll be easy to add an attachment to carry

 The Basic Tripod

-Shown at left is the basic pipe fitting tripod design, plenty strong enough
+Shown above is the basic DIY pipe fitting tripod design, plenty strong

-for any small reflector or refractor telescope.
-It consists of a section of
+enough for any small reflector or refractor telescope.
+It consists of a section

 A 2" flange is mounted to a double-layer 3/4" plywood base.